 Western Warm Mineral Springs

-Central Warm Mineral Springs sounds about 52% louder than Western Warm Mineral Springs to the human ear, a 6.0 dBA gap.
+To the human ear, noise in northeastern Warm Mineral Springs sounds about 60% louder than in southwestern Warm Mineral Springs, a 6.8 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Tamiami Trl do you need to be?